alonshavit/slingshot/README.md

-*   **Experts gild** - a small group of industry experts with the following responsibilities: vote on each batch winning team, vote on further funding of teams.
+*   **Experts guild** - a small group of industry experts with the following responsibilities: vote on each batch winning team, vote on further funding of teams.
-*   **Production gild** -  a small group of community managers in charge of the DAO’s physical events, community relations and electing the Experts gild.
+*   **Production guild** -  a small group of community managers in charge of the DAO’s physical events, community relations and electing the Experts guild.
 *   **Funding**- will enable lead protocol partners (LPPs) to create recurring token contributions (based on the EIP 1337 standard, similar to [gitcoin grants](https://gitcoin.co/grants/)) to fund their chosen teams in a transparante and secured way (for both sides).
 *   **Staking** - will enable the public community to stake on the winning teams.